 Looking for the best things to do in Lagos, Nigeria?

-Well, you're in luck!
-In this detailed post, I’ll cover 25 of the best things to do in Lagos – from where to eat in Lagos, to the best day trips from Lagos, to the top Lagos attractions, and just generally all the best places to visit in Lagos.
+Well, you’re in luck!
+In this detailed post, I’ll cover 25 of the best things to do Lagos offers – from places to eat in Lagos, to fun day trips from Lagos, to the famous Lagos attractions places to visit.

-I visited Lagos in late 2018 for the wedding of my good friend Ademola Adewale-Sadik (whose local advice was very helpful in crafting this list of the top things to do in Lagos, Nigeria).
-I fell in love with the city’s energy, and I bet you will too!
+I visited Lagos for the wedding of my good friend Ademola Adewale-Sadik (whose local advice was very helpful in crafting this list of the top things to do in Lagos, Nigeria).
+I fell in love with the energy of Lagos, and I bet you will too!